-The flight tests were conducted with DLR's Bölkow Bo-105 helicopter a light, twin-engine helicopter for two pilots and up to three passengers, as shown in Figure 2.
-The flight experiment was chosen to be a continuous harmonic sinusoidal roll oscillation flown as coordinated turns at a fixed height and at an airspeed of approximately 60 knots.
-Throughout the test, the helicopter was manually piloted with the help of an auditive cueing system which will be described below.
-The choice of a sinusoid roll oscillation offers a continuous motion sickness excitation and furthermore mimics the horizontal maneuvering which future urban VTOL vehicles are envisioned to fly in densely populated areas.
+The flight tests were conducted with DLR's Messerschmitt-Bölkow-Blohm (MBB) Bo-105 helicopter a light, twin-engine helicopter for two pilots and up to three passengers, as shown in Fig. 2.
+The flight experiment was chosen to be a continuous harmonic sinusoidal roll oscillation flown as coordinated turns at a fixed height and an airspeed of approximately 60 kt.
+Throughout the test, the helicopter was manually piloted with the help of an auditive cueing system, which will be described below.
+The choice of a sinusoid roll oscillation offers a continuous motion sickness excitation and furthermore mimics the horizontal maneuvering in which future urban VTOL vehicles are envisioned to fly in densely populated areas.

-Each flight test was conducted at one of three frequencies: 0.025 Hz, 0.05 Hz and 0.1 Hz.
+Each flight test was conducted at one of three frequencies: 0.025, 0.05, and 0.1 Hz.
 While the Bo-105 helicopter is capable of achieving significantly faster oscillations, preflight tests showed that it is not possible for human pilots to steer oscillations with higher frequencies with sufficient accuracy.
-In total, 16 flights were conducted in two test campaigns in autumn of 2021, whereby five flights were conducted at 0.025 Hz and 0.05 Hz and six flights at 0.1 Hz as indicated in Table 2.
-To limit the testing area, the sinusoidal test was divided into three 10 minute oscillations, connected by a $180^{\circ}$ turn-around curve at the end of each leg.
-A typical trajectory of the resulting flight path is shown in Figure 3.
-Each flight to the testing area (2) at which the three 10 minute sinusoidal oscillations took place (3).
-Between each leg, a turn around curve (4) was executed.
+In total, 16 flights were conducted in two test campaigns in the autumn of 2021, whereby five flights were conducted at 0.025 and 0.05 Hz and six flights at 0.1 Hz as indicated in Table 2.
+To limit the testing area, the sinusoidal test was divided into three 10 min oscillations, connected by a 180° turnaround curve at the end of each leg.
+A typical trajectory of the resulting flight path is shown in Fig. 3.
+Each flight test started at Brunswick airport (1), followed by a short flight to the testing area (2) at which the three 10 min sinusoidal oscillations took place (3).
+Between each leg, a turnaround curve (4) was executed.
 The flight concluded with a transition back to the airport (2) and a subsequent landing (1).